 It is not easy to show up for work every day.
 The companies recognize this fact, and in case of emergencies and health issues, they have leave policies for employees.
 But when those off days are frequent, it becomes a problem and is absenteeism.

 Employee absenteeism is a serious concern.
-Especially, those skipping work days and arriving late at work often add up to a high absenteeism rate.
+Especially, those skipping workdays and arriving late at work often add up to a high absenteeism rate.
 Such conduct leads to a loss of productivity and low morale of employees.
-Yet companies fail to address this killer at the bottom of the track.
+Yet, companies fail to address this killer at the bottom of the track.

-Whom Does it Affect - The Employers or The Employees?
+Who Does it Affect - The Employers or The Employees?

 Well, unscheduled absences from work affect both the employers and the employees.

 Employers are often left understaffed in the workplace when employees start making excessive unexcused absences.
 It heightens employers' liabilities in the form of additional labor costs that they need to endure to cover up the lost productivity due to the absent employees' missed work hours.

 It also increases the workload on the remaining workforce, which later turns up as workplace dissatisfaction and other such related issues.

 For employees, apart from seeing a few bucks less on their paycheck, they tend to lose their value as diligent members of the organization.
 And if these employees continue with their unscheduled absences, they'll most likely end up losing their jobs.

 How Much does Employee Absenteeism Cost Employers Globally?

 According to a publication by circadian, the cost of unscheduled absences amounts to up to $3600/yr for each hourly employee and appx. $2500/yr for regular salaried employees.